JetBrains/kotlin-web-site/docs/topics/kotlin-ide.md

 > Jetbrains Fleet is currently in [Public Preview](https://blog.jetbrains.com/fleet/2022/10/introducing-the-fleet-public-preview/), and at this stage is free to use.
 {type="note"}

-[JetBrains Fleet](https://www.jetbrains.com/fleet/) is a polyglot IDE that provides advanced support for Kotlin and a streamlined experience for Kotlin developers.
+[JetBrains Fleet](https://www.jetbrains.com/fleet/) is a polyglot IDE and code editor that provides advanced support for Kotlin and a streamlined experience for Kotlin developers.
+You can use Fleet as a code editor to quickly make targeted edits, or turn on Smart Mode and transform it into a full-fledged

-You can use Fleet as a code editor to quickly make targeted edits, or turn on Smart Mode and transform it into a full-fledged IDE with code intelligence features.
+IDE with code intelligence features.

 On top of that, with Fleet, you can quickly open and run Kotlin Multiplatform projects targeting the Android, iOS, and desktop